Trip date: November 2018

-El Agave is a little nicer and has an amazing tequila collection (they call it the museum).
+El Agave is a little nicer and has an amazing tequila collection (they call it the museum) vs. your typical taco joint.
 My tacos and margarita were great!

-We had a nice walk around Old Town, I'd never been.
+We had a nice walk around Old Town; I'd never been or didn't remember.
 It's touristy but also interesting to see the birthplace of California, and to wander around the old buildings.
 Mark even struck up a conversation with an actual blacksmith!

 We hopped in another Uber and headed up to the UTC shopping center.
 This may sound like a strange destination, as I'm not much of a mall rat, but I wanted to check out the cocktail bar Raised by Wolves, and this is the location they picked for it!

 You enter into a shop which has a nice collection of liquor and cocktail related products.
 We didn't have too much of a wait after they took our name and party size.
 And then 2-by-2, you are invited to sit in chairs in front of a fireplace, which then revolves to deliver you inside the "hidden" bar.